 It is thought to have been partly in response to the impact of the Baycol scandal that Bayer bought the rival crop sciences unit of French company Aventis, which had absorbed part of Hoechst, in October 2001.
-Bayer CropScience was formed in 2002 when Bayer AG acquired Aventis CropScience and fused it with their own agrochemicals division (Bayer Pflanzenschutz or "Crop Protection").
-The Belgian biotech company Plant Genetic Systems, also became part of Bayervia the acquisition of Aventis CropScience.
+Bayer CropScience was formed in 2002 when Bayer AG acquired Aventis CropScience - at the time the largest acquisition in Bayer's history, and fused it with their own agrochemicals division (Bayer Pflanzenschutz or "Crop Protection").
+The Belgian biotech company Plant Genetic Systems, also became part of Bayer via the acquisition of Aventis CropScience.

 Today Bayer CropScience is one of Bayer's core business divisions, which include:

-- Bayer HealthCare: drugs, medical devices and diagnotic equipment;
+- *Bayer HealthCare: drugs, medical devices and diagnostic equipment;

 - *Bayer MaterialScience AG: polymers and plastics;

-In 2008, Bayer CropScience was at the centre of a hugecontroversy in the aftermath ofan explosion at one ofits U.S. pesticide production facilities.
-A U.S. Congressional investigation found faulty safety systems, significant shortcomings with the emergency procedures and a lack of employee training hadled to the explosion which killed two employees.
+In 2008, Bayer CropScience was at the centre of another huge controversy in the aftermath of an explosion at one of its US pesticide production facilities.
+A US Congressional investigation found faulty safety systems, significant shortcomings with the emergency procedures and a lack of employee training had led to the explosion which killed two employees.
 The region apparently narrowly escaped a catastrophe that could have surpassed the 1984 Bhopal disaster.
 According to the Congressional investigation: "Evidence obtained by the committee demonstrates that Bayer engaged in a campaign of secrecy by withholding critical information from local, county and state emergency responders; by restricting the use of information provided to federal investigators; by undermining news outlets and citizen groups concerned about the dangers posed by Bayer's activities; and by providing inaccurate and misleading information to the public."
 Bayer CropScience were found to have deliberately removed and destroyed evidence after the chemical explosion.